datastax/nodejs-driver/README.md

   }
 );

-// Streaming query rows
+//Streaming query rows
-client.streamRows('SELECT event_time, temperature FROM temperature WHERE station_id=', ['abc'],
+client.eachRow('SELECT event_time, temperature FROM temperature WHERE station_id=', ['abc'],
   function(n, row) {
     //the callback will be invoked per each row as soon as they are received console.log('temperature value', n, row.get('temperature'));